-Better World Group Advisors (BWG) reviewed the best available literature on the Salton Sea and regional communities.
+Better World Group (BWG) reviewed the best available literature on the Salton Sea and regional communities.
 These resources included many years of oral and written comments from community residents and advocates, together with reports, letters, papers, needs assessments, and surveys developed by state, federal and local governments, nonprofit organizations, community-based organizations, philanthropy, and higher education.
-A complete list of resources is included in Appendix H, the reference list at the end of this document.